pingcap/community/challenge-Programs/performance-challenge.md

 If you want to change the signup information, you need to close the original signup issue and open a new one.
 Editing on the original issue is unavailable for the moment.
 Depending on the specific type of change, the Contribution Credit may change accordingly as described below:

 - The total Contribution Credits owned by a team will not be affected by the change of team members;
-- If you join a team, your individual Contribution Credit will remain at the state before joining the team, and all the Contribution Credit you gained after joining the team will be owned by the team;
+- If you join a team, your previous individual Contribution Credits will persist,  and any credits you earn after joining the team will be owned by the team.
 - If you quit a team, your original Contribution Credit is "0" because you can't inherit the team Contribution Credit.

 ### Q2: How to give up/change the picked Issue?